A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: Introduction

+rather than on the objective function $F$ itself.
+This technique is essential for handling extrapolation, but it also introduces new analytical difficulties, since the convergence arguments developed for non-extrapolated methods can no longer be applied directly.
+These difficulties are further compounded by our goal of establishing the desired convergence properties \textit{without} assuming the global Lipschitz continuity of $\nabla f$ and \textit{without} imposing any explicit or implicit boundedness assumptions on the iterates.
+Consequently, a considerably more delicate and refined analysis is required.
+Another distinction from \cite{d2023proximal,jw2024advances,kl2025convergence} is that we additionally allow the presence of the convex term $P_2$ so that the proposed algorithmic framework can handle a broader class of nonsmooth structures.
+From an algorithmic perspective, this extension is meaningful because it allows more complicated nonsmooth terms to be handled through tractable subproblems involving only the proximal mapping of $P_1$; see, e.g., the subproblem arising in SDCAM \cite{lpt2017successive}.

+The key contributions and findings of this paper are summarized as follows: \begin{itemize}[leftmargin=0.7cm] \item We develop nexPGA, a novel extrapolated algorithm with a ZH-type line search, for solving the general composite model \eqref{ge-DC-problem} beyond the standard $L$-smoothness setting; see Algorithm~\ref{algo-nexPGA}.
+Our nexPGA provides a unified and comprehensive \textit{problem-parameter-free} algorithmic framework that not only encompasses and complements numerous existing PG-type methods, but also introduces their potentially accelerated variants.

 \item We establish a complete and delicate global convergence analysis for nexPGA \textit{without} imposing any boundedness assumptions on the generated sequence.
-Our analysis and findings provide new insights into handling the extrapolation step under relaxed assumptions and nonmonotone line search, and would contribute to the growing body of research on the ZH-type nonmonotone algorithm for solving nonconvex problems.
+Specifically, we establish the global sequential convergence and local convergence rates of both the generated sequence and objective function values, see Theorems~\ref{nexPGA-theorem-wholesequence}, \ref{theorem-fun-rate} and \ref{theorem-seq-rate}.
+Our analysis and findings provide new insights into handling the extrapolation step under relaxed assumptions and a nonmonotone line search, and would contribute to the growing body of research on the ZH-type nonmonotone algorithms.

 \item We conduct numerical experiments to evaluate the performance of nexPGA.
 Comparisons with several existing algorithms highlight the advantages of incorporating extrapolation and employing a ZH-type nonmonotone line search. \end{itemize}